 Typically, a yacht charter price will be presented as € per week + Advance Provisioning Allowance (APA) + VAT.
 The APA is used to purchase provisions for your yacht rental and is around 30% of the charter fee; it is used to cover expenses such as food, beverages, fuel and port fees.
 If you charter a yacht in Montenegro you pay no VAT on your charter fee – effectively this includes tax and duty-free fuel – which is a great benefit when choosing a yacht charter destination.

-Top Destinations to Visit on Yacht Charter in Montenegro
+Top Destinations to Visit on a Montenegro luxury yacht charter

 If you want to discover Montenegro you can charter all types of motor yachts and boats from luxury crewed motor yachts to catamarans and sailing yachts.
 There really is no better way to explore this beautiful country.